SalomonKisters/poker_calculator/README.md

 ## Future Improvements

 [x] For dict with unique table card combinations, implement more efficient hashing of list of cards, instead of using sorted string
-[-] Add asynchronous processing for improved performance [-] Try Multiprocessing instead of async processing
-[ ] Implement step-by-step hand evaluation for faster multi-player calculations [ ] Implement comparison of hands by comparing 6-card hands first, and for both, checking what cards would improve the hand.
+[x] Add asynchronous processing for improved performance [x] Try Multiprocessing instead of async processing [x] Implement step-by-step hand evaluation for faster multi-player calculations [ ] Implement comparison of hands by comparing 6-card hands first, and for both, checking what cards would improve the hand.
 Give current winner all wins where the other doesnt improve or doesnt improve enough to beat the current winner.
 Then check all 7-handed hands that would improve the loser.
 Give the original loser all wins where the original winner doesnt improve.
 [ ] Create a user interface for easier interaction
 [ ] Add some kind of caching for table cards / already checked hand combinations (?)